MartinHepperle/Microsoft-Basic-MBASIC-GWBASIC/Assembler/readme.md

 * BITS... - a whole bunch of functions combined into a larger module, demonstrating two methods of loading the binary.
 * CHKSUM%(S$,C%) - calculate the checksum over the characters in a string.
 * GETSEG(BCS%,BIP%,SCS%,SIP%) - return the CS segment and the IP of the BASIC interpreter and the called subroutine.
-* INT(INT%,AX%,BX%,CX%,DX%,DS%,ES%,SI%,DI%) - call an interrupt with a given set of registers.
+* INT(INT%,AX%,BX%,CX%,DX%,DS%,ES%,SI%,DI%) - execute an interrupt with a given set of registers.
 * MEMSET(MAT%(0),L%,V%) - set the values of an array to a constant value.
 * OCC%(A$,I%,N%) - count the occurances of one specific character code in a astring
 * REV(A$,B$) - reverse the characters in a string